solo-io/workshops/smh/README.md

 ## Lab environment

 Service Mesh Hub can be run in its own cluster or co-located with an existing mesh.
-In this exercise, SMH will run in its own dedicated Cluster 1, while the two managed Istio meshes will run in separate Clusters 2 and 3.
+In this exercise, SMH will run in its own dedicated management Cluster 1, while the two managed Istio meshes will run in separate workload Clusters 2 and 3.

 ![Lab](images/lab.png)